By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 766|Pages: 2|4 min read

-I chose this article as Strauss quotes Buchman and Thompson on numerous occasions about the possibilities of why someone could be influenced but does not explain the meaning of the quotes.
+I chose this article as Strauss quotes Bushman and Thompson on numerous occasions about the possibilities of why someone could be influenced but does not explain the meaning of the quotes.
 With this article directed toward the general public, the lack of clarification might amplify the public’s confusion and misinterpretation of the content.
 The article is a great start to ignite the public’s interest in finding out the answer, but that is all you will get from it.
 You have to do your own research if you want to find an answer.
 When I read the article, I felt confused as I did not have a conclusion about what the quotes meant and the significance of Hollywood and mass shootings.
 Strauss simply reiterates quotes from Bushman and Thompson and does not translate or support these opinions through explanation or evidence.
 It is just a commentary on the situation.

 In particular, I wanted to analyze the low-risk factors that were mentioned at the beginning of the article.
 I believe this should have been explained in-depth as it has a larger impact on the question of Hollywood influencing violence.
 Perhaps if Strauss provided insight or an explanation as to what a low-risk factor is and what the primary or high-risk factors could be, such as mental health issues or the history of an offender, the reader might understand how watching a film could be considered a low-risk factor.
 My interpretation with no knowledge of low-risk factors would be a person could watch a film and be influenced to commit violence.
-With some background knowledge on risk factors, my interpretation changes to watching a film with violence are not the primary reason for a person to commit violent acts.
+With some background knowledge on risk factors, my interpretation changes to watching a film with violence is not the primary reason for a person to commit violent acts.
 It is as if someone was on the “edge” or at the “breaking point” and could be “tipped over the edge” into committing violent acts.
 Having an understanding of risk factors would benefit the public to form a more rational opinion rather than an emotional opinion.

 Does screen violence influence real violence?
-After reading this article, it could but you need to look at various reasons as to how Hollywood is handling gun and general violence, laws on gun control, risk factors, and the public’s opinion.
+After reading this article, it could, but you need to look at various reasons as to how Hollywood is handling gun and general violence, laws on gun control, risk factors, and the public’s opinion.
 Overall, the article did not provide sufficient information to be able to understand the situation.
 It did bring awareness where further research is required to analyze what the true connection is between screen violence and real violence.
 I did not get a definitive answer, but I am now interested in researching this matter to try to get closer to obtaining a clearer conclusion as this article could not provide that for me.

 Browse our vast selection of original essay samples, each expertly formatted and styled